gbirke/jquery_pagination/README.rst

 	The number of items per page.
 The maximum number of pages is calculated by dividing the number of items by items_per_page (rounded up, minimum 1).
 	**Please note:** This value is only for calculating the number of pages.
-	The actual selection of the items correlating to thhe current page and number of items must be done by your code in your callback function!
+	The actual selection of the items correlating to the current page and number of items must be done by your code in your callback function!
 	Default: 10